anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Data That Show Lockdowns and Mask Mandates are Futile.md

 ## “Lockdowns save lives.”

 Without any historical or scientific precedent indicating that lockdowns were even remotely effective at saving lives, governors single-handedly shut down their economies in an effort to quickly do something, *anything* to slow the spread.
 Questioning these orders on moral or utilitarian grounds quickly became "questioning the science", an exceptionally strange slogan for its assumption that any evidence existed which vindicatied the efficacy of lockdowns.
-After only a few months of lockdown, it first became apparent that there was no correlation between how soon a region locked down and that region's death toll:
+But after only a few months of lockdown, it first became apparent that there was no correlation between how soon a region locked down and that region's death toll:

 ![Days to Lockdown](https://www.aier.org/wp-content/uploads/2020/05/ED-AZ636_Rodger_16U_20200426130615-1-1.jpg)